Donor's Gift Brightens Stays Of Pediatrics Patients

 the purchase of colorful ceiling tiles that have been installed on the Pediatrics Unit.
 Hawks was a patient at the former St. Luke's Hospital when she was diagnosed with diabetes 40 years ago.

 "It was 40 years ago when I was 7, but I still remember my primary nurse and the staff at the hospital.
 They were wonderful to me.
-I think the care and support I received from my family and staff when I was first diagnosed got me off to a good start and a positive outlook in living with diabetes,'' Hawks remembered during a recent visit to Genesis Medical Center, East Rusholme St., where pediatrics is still on the third floor.
+I think the care and support I received from my family and staff when I was first diagnosed got me off to a good start and a positive outlook in living with diabetes,'' Hawks remembered during a visit to Genesis Medical Center, East Rusholme St., where pediatrics is still on the third floor.
 "The support I received when I was diagnosed 40 years ago is still carrying me today.''

 During her initial stay of more than a week, she was asked what flower she would most like to have from a local florist.